 51 Greek St, Soho, London W1D 4EH hwww.linastores.co.uk/

 I love Pastaio because it’s one of those places you can make as casual or as special as you want it to be.
-The menu is easy with a handful of fresh pasta dishes to order that come in smaller sharing size portions, as well as an excellent vegan menu of which you’d never tell the difference.
-Inside is funky with white marble tables, stainless steel features and sophisticated lighting.
+The menu has a great selection of fresh pasta dishes, as well as an excellent vegan menu of which you’d never tell the difference.
+Inside is really funky with white marble tables, stainless steel features and sophisticated lighting.
 Most of the restaurant is made up of large communal tables with a few private ones available.
 Find them at London’s famous Carnaby Street.
 Perfect for a bit of shopping afterwards.
 Just FYI, their fried mozzarella, ‘nduja & honey sandwich is amazing.
-You have to get it on the side.
+You HAVE to get it on the side.

 Best for: Vegan options.

 19 Ganton St, Soho, London W1F 9BN pastaio.co.uk

 From the same people that brought us one of my favourite pizza places in London, Zia Lucia, they have now brought us, Berto.
 Berto are the new pasta kids on the block, recently opened up in North London’s up and coming area of Holloway.
 All pasta is handmade on sight and gluten-free options are available.
 For the ultimate experience, I’d highly recommend you order the caciocavallo cheese to start, the cacio e pepe for main and a tiramisu to finish.
 Italian perfection.